The Anti-Bribery and Anti-Corruption Review: Argentina

 The Constitution prohibits retroactive application of criminal laws.
 Based on this legal principle, legal entities could be held criminally liable for corruption offences only if the offences were perpetrated after 2 March 2018.

 Law No. 27,401 has also included specific guidelines for judges to define penalties.
-In particular, Law No. 27,401 instructs judges to consider whether or not a given company has a strong corporate compliance programme in place, when determining the penalty for a given corporate corruption offence.
+In particular, Law No. 27,401 instructs judges to consider whether a given company has a strong corporate compliance programme in place when determining the penalty for a given corporate corruption offence.

 Enforcement: domestic bribery

-During the last four years, the Federal Criminal Court has accelerated investigations related to corruption offences.
-Making headlines in July 2018, a high-profile investigation referred to by local media as 'The Notebooks case' involves many high-profile companies and businessmen in the public works sector and public officers of the former Kirchner administration (in office for 12 years until 2015).
+In the past five years the Federal Criminal Court has accelerated investigations related to corruption offences.
+Making headlines in July 2018, a high-profile investigation referred to by local media as 'The Notebooks case' involved many high-profile companies and businessmen in the public works sector and public officers of the former Kirchner administration (in office for 12 years until 2015).
 Around 100 individuals have appeared before federal criminal courts; some of them are currently in prison awaiting trial.

-In addition, the former Secretary of Public Works, José López, has recently been sentenced to six years of imprisonment for the offence of unlawful enrichment.
+In addition, the former Secretary of Public Works, José López, was sentenced to six years' imprisonment for the offence of unlawful enrichment.
 Mr López was found in the middle of the night of 14 June 2016 hiding bags of cash (worth around US$9 million) and weapons in a Catholic convent in General Rodríguez, in the province of Buenos Aires.
-Mr López will serve time in prison and the trial court ordered the seizure of all assets he illegally acquired during his time in office.
-Recently, during March and April 2020, the tribunal handling the case ordered the transfer of over three million dollars to the Ricardo Gutiérrez Children's Hospital, and over two million dollars to the Garraham Children's Hospital, from the seized money from Mr López case.
+The trial court ordered the seizure of all assets he illegally acquired during his time in office.
+In March and April 2020 the tribunal handling the case ordered the transfer of over US$3 million to the Ricardo Gutiérrez Children's Hospital, and over US$2 million to the Garraham Children's Hospital, from the seized money from Mr López's case.
 The money is intended to be used in order to meet different expenses that originated due to the coronavirus crisis.
+On 6 August 2021, the Federal Cassation Court confirmed the lower court sentence of seven years and six months' imprisonment for Mr López.

 Foreign bribery: legal framework